thephpleague/uri/README.md

 Urls Components Classes
 ---------------

-The Bakame.url package comes bundle with Utility classes that can help you manipulate a single portion of you url.
+The `Bakame\Url\Url` is build around components classes that represents each part of a URL.
 Let's say that you are only interested in modifying the query string from a given URL.
 You can proceed like so:

 ```php
 use Bakame\Url\Components\Query;